 Kai from the geothermal greenhouse

 Geothermally-heated greenhouses and hangi pies with a rugby theme are some of the ideas being explored in a feasibility study for NZTech in Rotorua.
-The Institute for Business Research is currently evaluating these and other proposals to create a new legacy of sustainable opportunities for a local Māori village community.
+The New Zealand Institute for Business Research is currently evaluating these and other proposals to create a new legacy of sustainable opportunities for a local Māori village community.
 The idea is to add value through improved technology investment.
 The study will determine whether the village’s geothermal assets can be used to grow organic vegetables sustainably in glass houses, and fuel further processing of traditional kai to feed the community and generate an ongoing surplus of commercial scale.
 The hangi pies concept builds on an existing pilot scheme, and it’s expected the 2011 Rugby World Cup will provide a unique opportunity to attract premium prices for suitable products, while the geothermal asset can be used to leverage a brand identity.
 The full study necessarily draws on a range of disciplines.
 Management issues include finance, marketing, strategy, systems and others.
 The technology issues require inputs from engineering, horticultural, nutritional and food science specialists.
-The IBR’s role is to assemble the team and manage the project evaluation through to completion of the feasibility study.
+The NZIBR’s role is to assemble the team and manage the project evaluation through to completion of the feasibility study.

 Monitor aids kiwifruit industry

 Threats to biosecurity in the kiwifruit industry have raised concerns about the economic impact on one of New Zealand’s top agribusiness success stories.
-The input-output model developed by IBR researchers is being used to monitor the economic impact of disease and other issues on production levels in the industry.
-IBR researchers are also key contributors to the Agribusiness Research and Education Network.
+The input-output model developed by NZIBR researchers is being used to monitor the economic impact of disease and other issues on production levels in the industry.
+NZIBR researchers are also key contributors to the Agribusiness Research and Education Network.
 AREN has produced a series of reports on the key elements of success and failure in New Zealand’s dairy, kiwifruit, sheep meat and venison industries, funded by AGMARDT, the Agricultural Marketing and Development Trust.
 The report on the kiwifruit industry, authored by Professor Frank Scrimgeour and Dr Mark Kilgour of Waikato Management School and Eva Zellman of Lincoln University, identified key success factors in the industry.
 These included innovation, economies of scale and market power and value chain developments.
 With the emergence of China as a major player in the global kiwifruit industry, key challenges identified by industry participants in the report are: developing future leadership capabilities, continually updating marketing strategies, sustaining government support, and ensuring effective business and scientific research and development activity.
-The IBR is currently preparing a scoping study for NZTech on a privately developed training initiative for workers in the kiwifruit industry, focusing on grafting and propagation.
+The NZIBR is currently preparing a scoping study for NZTech on a privately developed training initiative for workers in the kiwifruit industry, focusing on grafting and propagation.